 It happened when I served in California over ten years ago.
-I took a staycation and visited a few local churches since I didn’t have to attend my church.
+I took a staycation and visited a few local churches since I didn’t have to attend my church the Sunday of that week.
 One church I visited met in a simple warehouse.
 About ten minutes into the service a man walked on stage with a microphone in one hand and a hotdog in another.
 He made a couple of announcements between bites.
 Then another guy walked up on stage with a mike and a hotdog.
-They began a dialogue about the church hot-dog cookout that followed.
+They began a dialogue about the church hotdog cookout that followed.
 I’ll never forget that creative announcement.
 Even as I write this post I’m getting hungry for a hotdog.

-So, if you believe announcements are important and you want people to remember them, violate your congregation’s expectations.
+So, if you believe announcements are important and you want people to remember them, violate the people’s expectations.
 Here are a few simple ideas to incorporate into your announcements.

 - Novelty (make them from a different location in your auditorium, use video, etc.)